-The Obsidian Forum: Lighting Black Marble Without Losing It
+The Obsidian Forum: Lighting Near-Black Surfaces Without Losing Them

 An international interior architecture practice commissioned us for The Obsidian Forum, a high-end corporate headquarters in Riyadh's King Abdullah Financial District.
 The brief was a definitive digital twin of the interior before the final fit-out, the kind that lets a client de-risk material procurement, sign off complex spatial transitions, and capture institutional tenants early.

 This is core workplace CGI for us.
-What set it apart was the material the whole scheme is built on: dark, polished nero marquina marble, everywhere.
+What set it apart is the scheme's defining move: nearly every plane overhead is matte black.

 The spaces

-A view I'll commit to: the design's smartest move is the herringbone oak floor under all that black marble.
-Without it the reception would read as a mausoleum.
-With it, the dark stone looks intentional and rich.
-Rendering that contrast faithfully was where the warmth came from.
+A view I'll commit to: the design's smartest move is the terrazzo and walnut underneath all that black.
+Without them the floor would read as a server room.
+With them, the dark ceiling looks graphic and intentional, and the room stays warm.

 The honest limit